The Established Link Between Depression And Social Media

 The more active you are in your kids' lives, the more you may instill positive values.
 For example, you can tell them that a particular time of the evening is designated as dinnertime; during that hour, they may be asked to spend time with the family and not use their phones.
 After dinner, you might set rules about when they need to do their homework rather than engaging with their friends on social media via cell phone, desktop, or laptop.

-Children may resist the idea initially, but they may adjust to the routine if you're firm in your convictions and don't back down.
+Children may resist the idea of limited screen time initially, but they may adjust to the routine if you're firm in your convictions and don't back down.
 This practice might also set a positive example.
 If you chastise your child for using their phone but spend excessive time on social media yourself, you may percieved as hypocritical.
 However, if you use the designated screen-free times to give your kids your undivided attention, they might see the value and enjoyment in that quality time.

 Watch for changes in behavior